 We'll assess you in a number of ways including presentations, reports and written assignments.
 You won't have to sit any exams.

 You have a highly active mind and see opportunity everywhere.
 Now you need theory and life-changing skills to sharpen your approach to management.
 At the Faculty of Business & Law, you will immerse yourself in a multicultural environment where technology blends with teaching to create a dynamic and innovative learning environment.
 An environment to help you gain those skills.

 You can take out a tuition fee loan, which you won’t need to start repaying until after your graduate.
 Or alternatively, there's the option to pay your fees upfront.

 We offer a fantastic range of ARU scholarships, which provide extra financial support while you’re at university.
 Some of these cover all or part of your tuition fees.

 You must pay your fees upfront, in full or in instalments.
 We will also ask you for a deposit or sponsorship letter.
 Details will be in your offer letter.Paying your fees

 Most new undergraduate students can apply for government funding to support their studies and university life.
 This includes Tuition Fee Loans and Maintenance Loans.
 There are additional grants available for specific groups of students, such as those with disabilities or dependants.

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email firstname.lastname@example.org for further information.

-Distance learning undergraduate (4 years)
+Distance learning, part-time undergraduate (4 years)

 Read this institution's report